 Faneuil Hall Marketplace

-This marketplace is huge, encompassing four different historic buildings from the early 1800s that have been converted into a place for shops, restaurants, and even a promenade.
+The Faneuil Hall Marketplace is also part of the Freedom Trail.
+It is huge, encompassing four different historic buildings from the early 1800s converted into a place for shops, restaurants, and even a promenade.
 Faneuil Hall is an indoor/outdoor mall and eatery.

-Besides the North and South Markets, the other famous building is Quincy Market (and a favorite among locals and tourists).
+- Besides the North and South Markets, the other famous building is Quincy Market (a favorite among locals and tourists).

 - And if you have ever seen the American TV show Cheers, a replica of the bar is here, too.

 This market deserves at least a few hours of your time.
 It’s a lot of fun and a great place to eat a meal.
 Then, head to our next destination, about 10 minutes away on foot.

 Take a breath and enjoy the cute, picturesque bridges, lush grassy areas, and view of the water.

-Day 2 in Boston
+Day 2 of 3 Days in Boston

 Boston Public Garden

-You’ll find over 80 different local species, some a result of new techniques like hybridization, as well as exotic trees and plants.
+- You’ll find over 80 different local species, some a result of new techniques like hybridization, as well as exotic trees and plants.
 All of this gives the garden a gorgeous, colorful, and vibrant feel that is really nice to stroll through.

 But even if you aren’t a huge geography buff, the Mapparium is breathtakingly beautiful and too pretty to skip.
 Half an hour is all you need to take in its charms.